UKCloud/documentation/articles/azure/azs-how-create-vm-terraform.md

 ```

 > [!NOTE]
-> You can also add `-auto-approve` to apply command for it not to ask you to apply changes for full automation.
+> You can also add `-auto-approve` to the apply command for it to not ask you to apply changes for full automation.

 ## Feedback